cloudinary-developers/Build-a-Mini-Netflix-Clone-with-Vue/README.md

 ## The Build Process

-The architecture of this project is oriented toward decentralization, not singleton, with three major sections:
+The architecture of this project favors decentralization, not singleton, with three major sections:

 - Front end (Vue)
 - Back end (webtask FaaS)